greenshot/greenshot/_faqs/2020-04-17-how-can-i-open-an-image-file-in-greenshot.markdown

 layout: faq
 status: publish
 published: true
-title: How can I open an image in Greenshot directly?
+title: How can I open an image in Greenshot?
 tags: []

 ---